0x1eef/blocks.cron/README.md

 **Paths**

-In order of preference, the blocklists that are fetched can be stored in:
+By order of preference, the blocklists that are fetched can be stored in:

 * `$BLOCKLIST_DIR`
 * Otherwise: `$XDG_DATA_HOME/blocklist/`